steqeq/0000/docs/how-to/fine-tuning-llms/model-acceleration-libraries.rst

 .. code-block:: python

-   # Sample script to run LLM with the static kv cache and pytorch compilation
+   # Sample script to run LLM with the static key-value cache and pytorch compilation
    from transformers import AutoModelForCausalLM, AutoTokenizer, StaticCache import torch from typing import Optional